ArnovanHilten/GenNet/README.md

     * labels: phenotype (with zeros and ones for classification and continuous values for regression)
     * genotype_row: The row in which the subject can be found in the genotype matrix (genotype.h5 file)
     * set: in which set the subject belongs (1 = training set, 2 =  validation set, 3 = test, others= ignored)
 1. **topology** - This file describes the whole network: each row should be a "path" of the network, from input to output node.
+This file defines thus each connections in the network, giving you the freedom to design your network the way you want.
+In the GenNet framework we used biological knowledge such as gene annotations to do define meaningful connections, we included some helper functions to generate a topology file using Annovar.
+See the topoogy help for more information: `python GenNet.py topology --help`

 Topology example: